muquit/privategpt/README.md

 It will start a browser in your local machine. `./run_assistant_ui.sh -h` for more info

+# To start over

+Remove the content of db folder and ingest documents again.
+Remove/Add documents in ingest/documetnts/directory.
+If new documents are found, they will be appended to the vector database automatically.
+The database folder is `asssistant/db/`

 # Screenshot of the web ui

 A response for a question about one of the documents.
 Sources show the chunks found in the similarity search in the database.
 The chunks are then sent to the locall LLM and the model summerized the chunks as reponse at the top.